dayton-outar/shillings/docs/README.md

 Value: How will it make our business and users' lives better?

+Another important business idea for consideration is to start a brokerage firm, where this product will be used to access the services of the broker.
+According to Jamaican laws (the Securities Act[^1]),

+> an individual is eligible to apply for a dealer’s licence or an investor adviser’s licence if—
+>
+> (a) he satisfies one of the following requirements, that is to say—
+>
+>     (i) he holds a degree in economics, accounting or business related subjects; or
+>
+>     (ii) has a professional qualification in law or accounting; or
+>
+>     (iii) has successfully completed a programme of study in securities approved by the Commission; and
+>
+> (b) has worked for at least two years in the securities industry; and
+>
+> (c) has a net worth of at least ten million dollars or has acquired indemnity insurance for at least that amount.

+The law continues to state,

+> A company is eligible to apply for a dealer’s licence if it maintains capital of at least fifty million dollars.

+> A company is eligible to apply for an investment adviser’s licence if it maintains free assets of at least one million dollars.

+These are the requirements for starting a stock brokerage.
+If those requirements can be met, then that firm can use this as a way to position itself to members of the market that want a real-time digitized approach to the business of trading stocks.

 ## Monetization

 "The whales pay for the minnows".
 I think ultimately, the best monetization strategy is to,